-- This is the third fourth statement of principles, which is known in this District as the Statement of Licensing Policy (Gambling Act 2005), that the council offers for consultation in accordance with the requirements of section 349 of the Gambling Act 2005. - Since the adoption of the third statement the Act has amended maximum stakes and maximum prize limits for gaming machines References in this statement to the Gambling Act 2005 are references to the Act as amended. - This statement sets out the principles that the council, as the licensing authority for the Rochford District, will apply in carrying out its licensing functions for the 3 year period commencing 31 January 2013.31 January 2016 - This statement was drafted-reviewed in accordance with the requirements of the Gambling Act 2005 and regulations issued under it and in consideration of the Guidance to Licensing Authorities dated May 2009 September 2012 and relevant Codes of Practice issued by the Gambling Commission. - The revised policy was offered for consultation between 3 August 2015 23 October 2015 - The policy was approved by the Licensing Authority on 15 December 2015 and has effect from 31 January 2016 30 January 2019 - The Licensing Authority has published appendices to this Statement of Licensing Policy setting out general information and guidance on the various requirements in respect of making applications, the fees payable, making representations, hearings and reviews.
+This is the fourth fifth statement of principles, which is known in this District as the Statement of Licensing Policy (Gambling Act 2005), that the council offers for consultation in accordance with the requirements of Section 349 of the Gambling Act 2005.

+Since the adoption of the third fifth statement the Act has amended maximum stakes and maximum prize limits for gaming machines References in this statement to the Gambling Act 2005 are references to the Act as amended.
+The Gambling Commission has made further suggestions regarding the content of the premises local risk assessments and their has been a legislation update of the small society lotteries.

+This statement sets out the principles that the council, as the licensing authority for the Rochford District, will apply in carrying out its licensing functions for the three year period commencing 31 January 2016.31 January 2019

+This statement was reviewed in accordance with the requirements of the Gambling Act 2005 and regulations issued under it and in consideration of the Guidance to Licensing Authorities dated September 2012 September 2015 and relevant Codes of Practice issued by the Gambling Commission.

+1. The revised policy was offered for consultation between 17 August 2015 6 November 2015.
+30 July 2018 - 28 September 2018

+The policy was approved by the Licensing Authority Full Council on 15 December 2015 11 December 2018 and has effect from 31 January 2016 - 30 January 2019 31 January 2019 - 30 January 2022

+The Licensing Authority has published appendices to this Statement of Licensing Policy setting out general information and guidance on the various requirements in respect of making applications, the fees payable, making representations, hearings and reviews.
 The appendices were prepared subject to the Act, guidance and regulations current at the time.
-They may be amended from time to time and should not be taken as law and readers are advised to seek legal advice where appropriate. - The Gambling Act 2005 gives the Council discretion as to the question of issuing casino premise licences and provides that it may pass a resolution not to issue those licences during each 3-year period the Statement of Licensing Policy has effect.
-Where the Council passes such a resolution, that fact must be published within the Statement of Licensing Policy. - During the consultation on its proposed policy, the Council specifically invited comments in respect of the question of issuing casino premises licences.
-No responses were received. - At its meeting on 15 December 2012 the Council, having not received any responses to the consultation process, passed a resolution not to issue casino premises licences and approved its Statement of Licensing Policy (Gambling) accordingly.
+They may be amended from time to time and should not be taken as law and readers are advised to seek legal advice where appropriate.

+The Gambling Act 2005 gives the Council discretion as to the question of issuing casino premise licences and provides that it may pass a resolution not to issue those licences during each three year period the Statement of Licensing Policy has effect.
+Where the Council passes such a resolution, that fact must be published within the Statement of Licensing Policy.